CumulusNetworks/docs/content/cumulus-netq-51/Installation-Management/Backup-and-Restore-NetQ.md

 2025-06-17 06:30:55,159 - INFO - Full backup completed to: nvlink_cluster_backup_20250617063052
 ```

+2. Run `netq bootstrap rest purge-db` on each node in your cluster.

-2. Copy the newly-created file to the `/tmp/data-infra/` directory:
+3. Copy the newly-created file to the `/tmp/data-infra/` directory:

 ```
 cp -r /home/nvidia/nvlink_cluster_backup_20250617063052 /tmp/data-infra